Seguin Township is committed to minimizing waste and providing effective, efficient service. Learn more about our waste management services below.

 Landfill + Transfer Sites - Hours + Locations |

-Summer Hours - May 1st - October 31st Monday, Wednesday, Friday, Saturday and Sunday - 8:00 am - 4:00 pm
+Summer Hours May 1st - October 31st Sunday, Monday, Wednesday, Friday, and Saturday - 8:00 am to 4:00 pm

 |